Landguard Manor

 Landguard Manor (or Languard) is a manor house in Shanklin on the Isle of Wight, England.
-Mentioned in the Domesday Book, over the centuries it was home to numerous notable gentlemen.
+First mentioned, as 'Langrad', in 1255, the place-name means 'the long reed-bed'.
+Over the centuries the house was home to numerous notable gentlemen.
 It is a Grade II listed building.
 One of the finest known portraits by Sir Thomas Lawrence, English portrait painter and president of the Royal Academy, is located in its drawing room.

 Geography

 The house is located off Landguard Manor Road, about 0.66 mi north of the town centre.
 Nearby is Landguard Camping Park, Lake Common, and well as the Shanklin Cemetery which contains the HMS Eurydice memorial honouring the sailors who died in the area in 1878 during one of Britain's worst peace-time naval disasters.